mattdaly/taupo/README.md

 ### Packages

 - `@taupo/ai`: A library that extend of the AI SDK by Vercel
-- `@taupo/taupo`: A framework for building AI agents in Typescript
+- `@taupo/taupo`: A framework for building AI agents in Typescript (includes CLI tools)
 - `@taupo/lab`: A local development environment for working with the taupo framework
-- `@taupo/cli`: A cli for developing and building taupo apps

 ### Examples